RocketDerp/April14_2025/Quotes_Pile/YouTube2026A/Fran_Lab_Comment_2026-01-29.md

 &nbsp;

 * My emphasis: "for no reason", "we really are winning" - but rejecting everything Malala and Dr. Martin Luther King Jr. educated us about.
 MLK Jr influence has been shit out since year 2012, especially on the topic of hate.
 Pollyanna.
-Denial of Putin's Internet influence and behavior changes since year 2013.
+Denial of Putin's Internet influence and behavior changes since year 2013. "bunch of obvious symptoms of a serious case of TDS" (Trump Derangement Syndrome)